google/applied-machine-learning-intensive/v2/04_classification/09_convolutional_neural_networks/slides.md

 <!--
 Here are two very common kernels that can be used to detect lines in an image.

 Overall the goal is to detect sharp changes in intensity.
+Let's see how this works by doing an example with G_{x}.

 Image Details:
 * [conNN23.png](http://www.google.com): Copyright Google